Why most people fall into jobs

 But life had other plans.

-After university, I bought a one-way ticket to a foreign country named England and forgot to return.
+After university, I bought a one-way ticket to a foreign country named England and never returned.

 And let me tell you ... nothing snaps you out of your “I can be anything I want” mindset quite like stepping off the plane in a country where no one speaks your language, literally and figuratively.